AttilaSzaboCDE/AttilaSzaboCDE/README.md

 I want to be a **Cloud/DevOps Engineer**, where i can managing the infrastructure and support the software development lifecycle.
 I am learning **AWS and Azure Cloud Providers** in my free time.
 I really like the linux platform and also I'm using an unix system the MacOS everyday.

-I will make own projects, where  I can learn a lot, to become a Cloud DevOps Engineer and try to develop myself.
+I make own projects, where  I can learn a lot, to become a Cloud DevOps Engineer and try to develop myself.

 Few things:
 - 💻 Working on my own projects using **Python**, **AWS** and **YAML**.